Hephaestois/Thesis_HRemmen_2025/scripts/process.md

 Currently, when taking the VF to be quite rough, a VERY clear influence of the gridding can be seen (see factor=1 and factor=10).
 To solve this, tomorrow I will do linear VF interpolation.

+## May 5th

+FOR VIKTORIA: Compare the two video files factor=10[_fine].
+This should give you an idea of the problem I am trying to fix today.

+Yesterday I fixed a big error in how probabilities were handled.
+Phew.
+Today I want to fix a detail in which the vector field is handled.
+For performance purposes, I have allowed the vector field to be sampled at a lower density.
+Currently this is set at 8x (so that there is just 1 used per 64 available).
+As a result, the model displays a sort of 'gridding' in the simulation.
+This is due to the high factor (the influence along the axes scale fastest for the dominant direction- so a 45* flow at high factors might as well be orthogonal) in combination with this low resolution (In a finer grid, if every vector were only its strongest component, this result would be smaller.
+Because of each vector encompassing approx. a 8*0.05 degree side square area (approx 1600km²) they get caught in the dominant flow direction of this stream).
+To adress this issue, I will have to figure out what this factor should be.
+A linear interpolation should also help make this issue less apparent, as the flow a turtle then more precisely depends on its location.
+First, I am running the factor=10 example once more, but this time with the VF grid twice as fine.
+In doing this, I hope to see the gridding I discussed disappear.

+First thing today, I have added a function lonlat_to_meter, which I intend to use to limit the swim length of a turtle to a certain amount.
+Upon doing some analysis, I find the min stepsize is 76.6km/deg, maximum is 82.1km/deg.
+To accomodate for realistic swimming behaviour, I want the turtles to walk 2km/day.
+This is then achieved, at a stepsize of 0.005 deg in each direction, by making 5 steps.
+(Approx. math, 2/(80*0.005)).
+This means that in the minimum, the turtle 'underperforms' by swimming 1915m, and overperforms by swimming 2.053m.
+Close enough for my purposes.